TribeWorks/TribeWorks-hugo/content/how/index.md

 -   Agile-ish: we keep the things that produce software.

+-   Agile acknowledges that you can only measure how fast you're moving in the moment, but you can't decide how long something will take.
+If you have fixed deadlines, we're not the right fit for your needs.

 -   Commuting doesn't produce software: Programmers are fully remote, and meet using internet tools.